Bhargee/bretlnet/README.md

 The former is completely from scratch and minimal.
 Simply include server.hpp or client.hpp, depending on your needs.
-Usage is extremely simple - to figure it out, read the comments and look under `examples`
+Usage is extremely simple - to figure it out, read the comments and look under `examples`, which contains examples that double as unit tests

 The latter is a work in progress, started because I wanted to -